Myopia Control: What Every Parent Should Know to Protect Their Child’s Vision in 2026

 What Is Myopia?

 Myopia is a refractive error that causes distant objects to appear blurry, while close-up vision remains clear.
-It happens when the eye grows too long from front to back, or when the cornea is too curved.
+It occurs when the eyeball grows too long from front to back (known as axial elongation), or when the cornea is too curved.
 As a result, light entering the eye focuses in front of the retina instead of directly on it.

 Signs Your Child May Have Myopia

-- Sitting very close to screens or books
+- Physical Proximity: Sitting very close to screens or holding books right up to their face.

 Why Controlling Myopia Matters